 Joann Muller, Forbes Detroit bureau of the chief writer, reports that Tim Bryan, chairman and chief executive of GalaxE Solutions, says “If you don’t capitalize on opportunities, you get left behind.”

 None of the arguments in favor of passing the human rights bill mattered.
-Some of the city council members in interviews with the press argued that GLBT would result in turning away their loyal clients who would live in fear that their rights would be placed at risk.
-They argued that Transgendered persons would pose a risk to their children and clientele, while others argued it would be against their religion to accept the lifestyles of the GLBT and one city council member went as far as filing a bill 2012-377, pledging religious freedom.
+Some of the city council members in interviews with the press argued that LGBT would result in turning away their loyal clients who would live in fear that their rights would be placed at risk.
+They argued that Transgendered persons would pose a threat to their children and clientele, while others claimed it would be against their religion to accept the lifestyles of the LGBT and one city council member went as far as filing a bill 2012-377, pledging religious freedom.
 She also runs a congregation and has published books which address homosexuality as a sin.
 Sentiments shared by some of the citizens ran parallel with attorneys from the Family Research Council making a case against voting in favor of bill 2012-296 for fear that this would be damaging to families.

 Is Jacksonville hedging towards a fiscal cliff?
 The answer is yes.
 Many cities are facing fiscal cliffs by year end 2012.
 With the amount of debt Jacksonville is in can it afford a zero tolerance policy?
 COJ reported in their Quarterly Summary of August 2012 that the city has over 3 billion in outstanding debt.
 The short end of the story?
 When a city has to declare bankruptcy then who will provide and pay for public services?
 Who pays the garbage company for collecting garbage?
 Who pays the utility company?
 Who does or doesn’t receive their pension?
-Is this city in need of city council members who have the ability to serve its’ best interests without serving their own first and at the city’s welfare?
+Is this city in need of city council members who can serve its’ best interests without serving their own first and at the city’s welfare?

 What are Jacksonville’s Best Practices?
-Are Jacksonville’s city council members operating in the city’s best interest when they avoid legalizing protections against discrimination for GLBT?
+Are Jacksonville’s city council members operating in the city’s best interest when they avoid legalizing protections against discrimination for LGBT?
 What in the end will this cost the city?

 Is Jacksonville placing itself at a competitive disadvantage compared to cities such as Orlando and Miami?